muNeves3/Webp-Converter/README.md

 # Webp-Converter
-A testing application of the library "webp-converter"
+A testing application of the library "webp-converter", will convert all .webp files on the "arquivos" folder to .jpg

 ### Getting Started :computer: